michelacameletti/risultati_modello_inla/README.md

 - Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"?

-- Line 129: does the gradient have an health impact? 😉
+- Line 129: does the gradient have an health impact? 😉 **Chiesto a Giorgio**

 - Line 134: Is ISPRA the institute?
 It is a bit confusing with JRC being in Ispra (town).
 If the acronym is ISPRA is the real one please use it.